Thursday, April 2, 2015 Comments Off on 2015 Clarksville Writers Conference

 Clarksvilleans can buy Valentine’s gifts from local artists, sample champagne and heart-healthy chocolates, and enjoy chamber music by local musicians at the sixth annual Valentine’s Day Afternoon with the Arts on Sunday, February 15.

 The Clarksville Arts & Heritage Development Council and F&M Bank are hosting this event from 1:00pm until 4:00pm in F&M Bank’s Franklin Room, with its spectacular views of downtown and the Cumberland River.

-In the five years AHDC has hosted this event, we have showcased the work of 50 talented local artists.
+Over the past six years, this event has showcased the work of over 60 talented local artists.
 Featured artists for this year’s Valentine’s Afternoon with the Arts include: